Jellonator/Bit-Assembly/doc.md

 The control flow can be controlled using jumps and calls, much like other assembly languages.

 ### Jumps ###
-A basic jump can be done with the 'jmp' instruction.
-It takes the format 'jmp label', where label is a valid label name.
+A basic jump can be done with the `jmp` instruction.
+It takes the format `jmp [label]`, where label is a valid label name.

 Comparative jumps can be achieved with other instructions.
 Such instructions include 'je op1, op2, label' which jumps to 'label' if op1 is equal to op2.